This is the Mosaic pitch deck to raise a $14.3m series-a round in 2020.

 Mosaic Building is a technology-focused construction company intended to make the construction process more efficient.
 The company provides high-quality construction services to homebuilders, using the power of computer science to build more efficiently.
 They develop tools and technologies to make the construction process much more efficient so that beautiful environments can be made available to many more people.

 Mosaic Building services utilize a programming language to automate the construction process so that environments can be made available to many more people.
-The company’s aim is to build homes and communities that honor the unique purpose of each human being while helping residents feel a deep sense of connection and belonging — a feeling of being at home in the world.
+The company’s aim is to build homes and communities that honour the unique purpose of each human being while helping residents feel a deep sense of connection and belonging — a feeling of being at home in the world.

 Construction tech startup Mosaic, which looks to make building homes cheaper and more efficient, has raised a $14.25 million Series A round led by Silicon Valley heavyweights Andreessen Horowitz, it announced Wednesday.